SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_interrupt/readme.md

     * Warmup mode set to KEEPWARM after initial power-up
     * Immediate trigger from software with continuous single channel scans
     * Internal reference voltage (1.2 V)
-    * Gain setting to 0.5 -> full-scale at 2.4 V
+    * Gain setting to 0.3125 -> full-scale at 3.84 V
-    * Single conversion result; no averaging
+    * Single conversion result per channel; no averaging
-    * GPIO port/pin configured for low noise mode
+    * GPIO ports/pins configured for low noise mode
-    * Comparison window set to trigger when input voltage is between 0.60V and 1.80V

 ## How to Test ##

 1. Open Simplicity Studio and update the kit's firmware from the Simplicity Launcher (if necessary).
 2. Build the example project and download it to the target system.
-3. Open the Simplicity Debugger perspective and add "sample" and "singleResult" to the Expressions Window.
+3. Open the Simplicity Debugger perspective and add "sample" and "scanResults" to the Expressions Window.
 4. Set a breakpoint at the end of the ADC0_Handler().
 5. Run the example project.
-6. Adjust the analog input voltage between the defined window (between 0.60V and 1.80V)
-7. At the breakpoint, observe the raw data and calculated voltage in the Expressions window:
+6. At the breakpoint, observe the raw data sample and calculated voltages in the Expressions window:
-   * Observe how these values respond to different voltage inputs on the corresponding pin.
+   * Observe how these values respond to different voltage inputs on the corresponding pins.
-8. Observe the LED0 toggle while input voltage is within the specified comparison window.

 NOTE: ADC peripheral has been configured to allow halting the ADC while debugging.
 With the ADC continuously converting, the ADC conversion result FIFO can fill and overflow while processing data or while debugging.